ietf-wg-cellar/matroska-specification/codec_specs.md

 SeekPreRoll: The track `SeekPreRoll` element **SHOULD** be present and set to 80,000,000 -- 80 ms in Matroska Ticks -- in order to ensure that the output audio is correct by the time it reaches the seek target.

+### A_PCM/FLOAT/IEEE

+Codec ID: A_PCM/FLOAT/IEEE

+Codec Name: Floating-Point, IEEE compatible

+Description: The audio bit depth **MUST** be read and set from the `BitDepth` element (32 bit in most cases).
+The floats are stored as defined in [@!IEEE.754] and in little-endian order.
+Corresponding ACM wFormatTag : 0x0003

+Initialization: none

+### A_PCM/INT/BIG

+Codec ID: A_PCM/INT/BIG

+Codec Name: PCM Integer Big Endian

+Description: The audio bit depth **MUST** be read and set from the `BitDepth` element.
+Audio samples **MUST** be considered as signed values, except if the audio bit depth is 8 which **MUST** be interpreted as unsigned values.
+Corresponding ACM wFormatTag : ???

+Initialization: none

+### A_PCM/INT/LIT

+Codec ID: A_PCM/INT/LIT

+Codec Name: PCM Integer Little Endian

+Description: The audio bit depth **MUST** be read and set from the `BitDepth` element.
+Audio samples **MUST** be considered as signed values, except if the audio bit depth is 8 which **MUST** be interpreted as unsigned values.
+Corresponding ACM wFormatTag : 0x0001

+Initialization: none

 ### A_QUICKTIME